IntersectMBO/lsm-tree/doc/format-run.md

  2. The bit size of the filter (32bit)
  3. A boolean to indicate endianness, 0 little, 1 big (32bit)

+The fields of the header are serialized in little-endian format.

+Note: due the bitsize field being 32 bit we can only serialize up to 512MB large bloom filters.

 The family of hash functions to use is implied by the format version.

-The filter bit vector itself is organised as a whole number of 32bit words.
+The filter bit vector itself is organised as a whole number of 64 bit words.
 It follows immediately after the header.
-The endianness from the header indicates the endianness of the 32bit words.
+The endianness from the header indicates the endianness of the 64 bit words.

 ## Index file